Polymer/old-docs-site/articles/spa.md

       <!-- fill with pages -->
     </div>

-The `fit` attribute instructs the main area to take up the full width/height of its parent and `layout horizontal center-center` horizontally/vertically centers that content using flexbox.
+The `fit` attribute instructs the main area to take up the full width/height of its parent and `layout horizontal center-center` centers that content horizontally and vertically using flexbox.

 ## Creating "views"